liangjiubujiu/CTooth/README.md

 [![Issues][issues-shield]][issues-url]
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+The gathered data set consists of ** 5803 ** CBCT slices in total, out of which ** 4243 **  contain tooth annotations.
+The images contain significant structural variations in relation to the teeth position, the number of teeth, restorations, implants, appliances,  and the size of jaws.
 We strongly believe this work is a valuable and desired asset to share in public for computer-aided tooth image research.
 Our goal is to **collect and annotate a 3D tooth dataset, implement an open-source tooth volume segmentation library of state of the art 3D deep neural networks in PyTorch**.
 #### Top priorities 22-07
 [Update] This [conference paper](https://arxiv.org/abs/2206.08778) has been accepted on 2022 [ICIRA](https://icira2022.org/camera-ready-submission/).